abhitrueprogrammer/dotfiles-ubuntu/README.md

 A pc setup automation utility that installs apps, setups common apps and asks user intervention wherever required, to make setting up a linux machine as convinient as possible.
+It also makes sure the all scripts are runable indiviually, doubling up this as a useful repository of setup scripts.

 # Installation instruction:
 1. Download the archieve and cd into its folder: